-- the ?JSC GPFS filesystems, provided via ?JUST and mounted on all JSC systems; - the DEEP-EST (and SDV) parallel BeeGFS filesystems, available on all the nodes of the DEEP-EST system; - the filesystems local to each node.
+- · the 2JUST and mounted on all JSC systems; - the DEEP-EST (and SDV) parallel BeeGFS filesystems, available on all the nodes of the DEEP-EST system; - · the filesystems local to each node.

 The users home folders are placed on the shared GPFS filesystems.
 With the advent of the new user model at JSC (?JUMO), the shared filesystems are structured as follows: